 Cardiologists like to say, “Time is muscle” when it comes to heart muscle at risk during a heart attack.
-The sooner you can restore blood flow to the heart muscle, the better your chance of reducing heart muscle damage.
-If you experience the following 12 heart attack symptoms – alone or in combination, and especially if they feel unusual for you – you can’t afford to waste that time:
+The sooner you can restore blood flow to the heart muscle, the better your chance of reducing permanent heart muscle damage.
+If you experience the following heart attack symptoms – alone or in combination, and especially if they feel unusual for you – you can’t afford to waste that time:

 1. Anxiety: Heart attack survivors often talk about having experienced an unusual “sense of impending doom” leading up to their cardiac event.
 Read this article on the difference between panic or anxiety episodes and cardiac symptoms.
-Sometimes symptoms are so frightening that about 40% of people with an anxiety disorder end up going to Emergency at least once because they’re sure they’re having a heart attack – even when they are not.
+Sometimes symptoms are so frightening that about 40% of people with an anxiety or panic disorder end up going to Emergency at least once because they’re sure they’re having a heart attack – even when they are not.

 2. Chest discomfort: notice the word here is ‘discomfort’, not necessarily ‘pain’.
 Pain in the chest is the classic symptom of the Hollywood Heart Attack, but not all heart attacks cause chest pain (at least 10% of women’s heart attacks, in fact, occur with absolutely no chest symptoms at all (1) – and that number in some studies is estimated as high as 42%(2).
 BUT not all chest pain means a heart attack.
 Women might not even use the word “pain” to describe their serious chest symptoms; instead, tightness, fullness, burning, heaviness or pressure.
 By the way, pain severity does not necessarily mean the most severe heart attacks.
 Relatively mild symptoms may reveal serious heart muscle damage, and vice versa.

 3. Cough: persistent unexplained coughing or wheezing can be a cardiac symptom.